Details About the Calculation of ASVAB Scores

-ASVAB is battery of tests accepted by all the branches of US armed forces for recruiting and classifying candidates; the test is used as a career exploration tool as well by thousands of high school and senior school students every year.
-Though there are no different versions of the test battery for different purposes and branches of armed services, the score requirements usually vary.
-Therefore, if you are an ASVAB aspirant, it is always important for you to understand the scoring requirements and the ASVAB calculator.
+ASVAB is a series of tests accepted by all the branches of US armed forces for recruiting and classifying candidates.
+The test is used as a career exploration tool as well by thousands of high school and senior school students every year.
+Though there are no different versions of the test for different purposes and branches of armed services, the score requirements usually vary.
+Therefore, if you are a potential ASVAB candidate, it is always important for you to understand the scoring requirements.
 Read on to find more about how the ASVAB scores are calculated.

 What are ASVAB Scores?

-The ASVAB test battery consists of nine (in the paper and pencil-based version of the test) or ten (in the computer adapted test version) subtests depending on the version of the test offered to you at the MEPS or MET site of test administration.
-However, the scoring process or the ASVAB calculator ensures that scores are linked through an equating process, and you are not, in any way, gaining or losing because of the test version taken.
+The ASVAB test consists of nine (in the paper and pencil-based version of the test) or ten (in the computer adapted test version) subtests depending on the version of the test offered to you, at the MEPS or MET site of test administration.
+However, the scoring process ensures that scores are linked through an equating process and you are not, in any way, gaining or losing because of the test version taken.

 There are two main types of ASVAB scores:

 - The Armed Forces Qualifying Test (AFQT) score, which is a combined score of only four subtests of the battery.
 This score is used to determine the eligibility for enlisting by all the force branches, with different minimum score criteria.

 - The overall ASVAB score of the entire battery.
 The overall score is grouped further into clusters or lines or qualifying areas for classifying candidates into appropriate job areas and roles.

 For more on the ASVAB test and the scoring in general, refer to:

 How are the ASVAB Scores Calculated and Reported?